Imaginary Geometry I: Interacting SLEs: The Gaussian free field

+We note that in the case that $A$ is a deterministic, closed set then Proposition~\ref{prop::gff_sigma_algebra_converges} implies that $\CA$ is the same as the $\sigma$-algebra generated by the projection of $h$ onto $H^\perp(D \setminus A)$ so that $\CC_A$ is the same as the projection of $h$ onto $H^\perp(D \setminus A)$.
+The proof of Lemma~\ref{lem::local_char} given just below implies that $\CA$ is equal to the $\sigma$-algebra generated by $(h_1,A)$ as in the definition of a local set given above.

+In many places in this article, we will consider conditional expectations where we condition on $A$ and $h|_A$ where $A$ is a local set for $h$.
+By this, we mean that we consider the conditional expectation $\CC_A$ of $h$ given the $\sigma$-algebra $\CA$ defined just above.

+There are several other characterizations of local sets which are given in the following restatement of \cite[Lemma~3.9]{SchrammShe10}.

-\begin{lemma} We have that $A$ is a local set for $h$ if and only if the following is true.
-For every deterministic open $U \subseteq D$, we have that given the orthogonal projection of $h$ onto $H^\perp(U)$, the event $A \cap U = \emptyset$ is independent of the orthogonal projection of $h$ onto $H(U)$.
-In other words, the conditional probability that $A \cap U = \emptyset$ given $h$ is a measurable function of the orthogonal projection of $h$ onto $H^\perp(U)$. \end{lemma} \begin{proof} This is the first characterization of local sets from \cite[Lemma 3.9]{SchrammShe10}. \end{proof} Observe that in the coupling $(\eta,h)$ of Theorem~\ref{thm::coupling_existence}, $\eta$ is a local set of $h$.
-Deterministic closed sets are also obviously local.
-These are the motivating examples for the theory.
+\begin{lemma} Suppose that $(A, h)$ is a random variable which is a coupling of an instance $h$ of the GFF on $D$ with a random element $A$ of $\Gamma$.
+Then the following are equivalent: \begin{enumerate}[(i)] \item For each deterministic open $U \subseteq D$, we have that {\em given} the projection of $h$ onto $H^\perp(U)$, the event $A \cap U = \emptyset$ is independent of the projection of $h$ onto $H(U)$.
+In other words, the conditional probability that $A \cap U = \emptyset$ given $h$ is a measurable function of the projection of $h$ onto $H^\perp(U)$.